willkendall01/WAISN-Fellowship/README.md

 already had a few lines of code.
 Below the files are listed in (approximate) order of most to least code added by me.

+# Set up

+### In a terminal window
+1. Clone this project into the directory you wish to ue
+2. Start a virtual environment
+3. Install required packages with `pip install -r requirements.txt`
+4. CD into WAISN-Fellowship/WAISN and run `python manage.py migrate` you should see a list of all the applied migrations in your terminal output
+5. Remaining in WAISN-Fellowship/WAISN, run `python manage.py runserver` to start the server
+   - This might throw an error asking you to add the i.p. to the `ALLOWED_HOSTS` list in settings.py
+   - (I haven't had the opportunity to test this on a different computer, so I'm not sure)
+   - Fix this error by copying the i.p. into the 'ALLOWED_HOSTS' list on line 38 of WAISN-Fellowship/WAISN/WAISN/settings.py

 # Files
 (Assume they are prefixed by WAISN/Database/ unless prefixed WAISN/WAISN/):
    1. views.py